OxyContin maker’s settlement plan divides victims of opioid crisis. Now it’s up to the Supreme Court

 The opposition marked an about-face for the Justice Department, which supported the settlement during the presidency of Donald Trump, a Republican.
 The department and Purdue Pharma forged a plea bargain in a criminal and civil case.
 The deal included $8.3 billion in penalties and forfeitures, but the company would pay the federal government only $225 million so long as it executed the settlement plan.

 A federal trial court judge in 2021 ruled the settlement should not be allowed.
-This year, a federal appeals panel ruled the other way in a 2-1 decision.
+This year, a federal appeals panel ruled the other way in a unanimous decision in which one judge still expressed major concerns about the deal.
 The Supreme Court quickly agreed to take the case, at the urging of the administration of President Joe Biden, a Democrat.

 Purdue Pharma’s is not the first bankruptcy to include this sort of third-party release, even when not everyone in the case agrees to it.
 It was specifically allowed by Congress in 1994 for asbestos cases.

-Note: This story has been corrected to show that the appeals court ruling was unanimous, not 2-1.